What is SB 252?

 Who has divested from fossil fuels

-Worldwide 1,500 institutions with over 40 trillion in assets have committed to divestment including:
+Worldwide over 1,500 institutions with over 40 trillion in assets have committed to divestment including:

 Which organizations representing CalPERS unions or CalSTRS members and beneficiaries are calling for divestment?

 We are building broad support across California!
-The California Faculty Association is a cosponsor of the legislation and our strong union support includes AFSCME, California Nurses Association (CNA), Oakland Education Association (OEA), United Educators of San Francisco, as well as CFT, the Union of Educators and Classified Professionals.
-In addition, California Fossil Fuel Divestment Coalition now includes over 100 organizations such as Sierra Club, Alliance of Nurses for Healthy Environments, and Youth Vs. Apocalypse.
+The California Faculty Association is a cosponsor of the legislation and our strong union support includes AFSCME California, California Nurses Association (CNA), CFT, Los Angeles College Faculty Guild, Oakland Education Association (OEA), and United Educators of San Francisco (UESF) among others.
+In addition, California Fossil Fuel Divestment Coalition now includes over 170 organizations such as 1000 Grandmothers, Alliance of Nurses for Healthy Environments, Black Women for Wellness, Breast Cancer Action, CALPIRG, Center for Biological Diversity, Courage Campaign, San Francisco Bay Physicians for Social Responsibility, Sierra Club of California, STAND.earth, The Greenlining Institute, and Youth Vs. Apocalypse.